gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 Note that there is one potential hole here.
 We currently only do the AM "fence" described above before initiating `executeOn` AMs for on-statements and before terminating a task.
 We don't do it before creating local tasks.
-If everything worked out right (or wrong depending on your point of view), one could imagine a task initiating a nonfetching atomic operation _A<sub>sc</sub>(a)_ using a nonblocking AM, then starting a local child task, and the child task doing an atomic operation _A<sub>sc</sub>'(a)_ through a different libfabric endpoint pair (so transaction ordering isn't applicable) and _A<sub>sc</sub>'(a)_ operating upon the value _a_ had before _A<sub>sc</sub>(a)_ rather than after it.
-As far as we know this has never happened, but there isn't any code to explicitly prevent it, which needs to be fixed.
+One can imagine a task initiating a nonfetching atomic operation _A<sub>sc</sub>(a)_ using a nonblocking AM, then starting a local child task, and the child task doing an atomic operation _A<sub>sc</sub>'(a)_ through a different libfabric endpoint pair.
+Transaction ordering only applies within an endpoint pair, not across them.
+It would then be possible for _A<sub>sc</sub>'(a)_ to operate upon _a_ before _A<sub>sc</sub>(a)_ did rather than after it.
+As far as we know this has never happened, but there isn't any code to explicitly prevent it.
+This needs to be fixed.

 ***I WAS HERE***